Two ears theorem: Statement of the theorem

-Ears from triangulations
+Relation to triangulations

 An ear and its two neighbors form a triangle within the polygon that is not crossed by any other part of the polygon.
 Removing a triangle of this type produces a polygon with fewer sides, and repeatedly removing ears allows any simple polygon to be triangulated.
 Conversely, if a polygon is triangulated, the weak dual of the triangulation (a graph with one vertex per triangle and one edge per pair of adjacent triangles) will be a tree and each leaf of the tree will form an ear.
 Since every tree with more than one vertex has at least two leaves, every triangulated polygon with more than one triangle has at least two ears.
 Thus, the two ears theorem is equivalent to the fact that every simple polygon has a triangulation.

+Triangulation algorithms based on this principle have been called ear-clipping algorithms.
+Although a naive implementation is slow, ear-clipping can be sped up by the observation that a triple of consecutive vertices of a polygon forms an ear if and only if the central vertex of the triple is convex and the triple forms a triangle that does not contain any reflex vertices.
+By maintaining a queue of triples with this property, and repeatedly removing an ear from the queue and updating the adjacent triples, it is possible to perform ear-clipping in time $O\bigl(n(r+1)\bigr)$, where $n$ is the number of input vertices and $r$ is the number of reflex vertices.

+If a simple polygon is triangulated, then a triple of consecutive vertices $u,v,w$ forms an ear if $v$ is a convex vertex and none of its other neighbors in the triangulation lie in triangle $uvw$.
+By testing all neighbors of all vertices, it is possible to find all the ears of a triangulated simple polygon in linear time.
+Alternatively, it is also possible to find a single ear of a simple polygon in linear time, without triangulating the polygon.

 Related types of vertex

-An ear is called exposed when it forms a vertex of the convex hull of the polygon.
+An ear is called exposed when its central vertex belongs to the convex hull of the polygon.
 However, it is possible for a polygon to have no exposed ears.